jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 If you like quick boot times, small image sizes or a read-only rootfs, then you might want to try Yocto.

 If you are [Qt5][qt] developer then you will appreciate that the RPi comes with working OpenGL drivers for the GPU.
 This means [Qt OpenGL][qt-opengl] and [Qt QuickControls2][qt-quickcontrols2] applications now work when using the [eglfs][qt-eglfs] platform plugin.

-Though I have only ever been a *Qt Widgets* developer, I have started [some notes][rpi-qt5-qml-dev] on doing Qt5 and QML development work with the RPi..
+I have another post with more details on [developing with Qt5 on the RPi][rpi-qt5-qml-dev].

 **NOTE:** The `eglfs` plugin is what I'm using now for Qt5 images built with [meta-rpi][meta-rpi].
 It used to be `linuxfb`.
 If you were previously using [meta-rpi][meta-rpi] you should update `local.conf` and add `opengl` to `DISTRO_FEATURES`.

-I am using the Yocto [meta-raspberrypi][meta-raspberrypi] layer, but have updated recipes for the Linux kernel, [bootfiles][firmware-repo] and some [userland][userland-repo] components.
+I am using the Yocto [meta-raspberrypi][meta-raspberrypi] layer, but have updated recipes for the Linux kernel, [gpu firmware][firmware-repo] and some [userland][userland-repo] components.

 I have done some testing with the following boards using the `4.4.19` kernel